 Description: The building faces south and is a three story stone structure with formal classical lines.
-The building is located on landscaped grounds in the center of the city and is 134 feet by 98 feet.
+The building is located on landscaped grounds in the center of Faribault and is 134 feet by 98 feet.
 Metal grillwork accentuates the three tall window opening in the central face, and also decorates the doorway and the spandrels of the windows recessed between heavy, pier like features.
 Natural face Faribault stone is horizontally banded at intervals with sawed faced stone.
-Inside, the central rotunda has a Moderne stair and fixtures of metal and glass in the Art Deco style.
-Walls, floors and stairs are polished black and gray colored Tennessee marble and the black is prominent in the inlaid borders around pastel colored floors.
+In the interior, the central rotunda has a Moderne stair and fixtures of metal and glass in the Art Deco style.
+Walls, floors and stairs are polished black and grey Tennessee marble and the black is prominent in the inlaid borders around pastel colored floors.
 Directly below the dome on the rotunda floor is a map of Rice County made of terrazzo.
 The courtroom is located on the third story and is finished with fine-grained walnut walls 16 feet high with matching custom-built furnishings.
 The building houses the County District Court of the 3rd Judicial District.
 In 2006, the building was renovated.
 The architect was Wold Architects and Engineers.
 On the east side is the old County Jail and on the west side is the County Administration Building.

 History: The county was created in 1853 and Cannon City was selected as the county seat.
 In 1855 the county seat was moved to Faribault.
 In 1857 buildings for the offices of the register of deeds and treasurer and the county jail were erected.
-The court met in several locations until the first courthouse was designed by C N Daniel and constructed by S J Hoban in 1874.
-An addition was added in 1924.
-The building was destroyed by fire in 1931.
+The court met in several locations until the first courthouse was designed by C N Daniels and constructed by S J Hoban in 1874.
+An addition was constructed in 1924.
+The building burned in 1931.
 The second and present courthouse was constructed at a cost of $200,000.